prettygoodapps/GPTX/gptx-info-site/ARCHITECTURE.md

 This document outlines the technical architecture for the GPTX Green AI Ledger.
 The design is centered around a service-oriented architecture that separates concerns between carbon footprint calculation, blockchain interaction, and user-facing services.

+This project adheres to high-quality code standards, as detailed in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Architecture Diagram

 ```mermaid